 The garden bumblebee(Bombus hortorum) is distinguishable from other large white tailed bumblebees by the black skull cap she appears to be wearing trimmed with bands of yellow.
 The best way to see her is flying into foxglove flowers.
 As one of our long-tongued bumblebees she is able to get to the nectar at the base of the tubular bell.
 She usually emerges unrecognisably cloaked in pollen grains.
 (Other bees cheat by making a hole in the base of the flower so their shorter tongues can reach the nectar.)

-The red-tailed bumblebee, female, (Bombus lapidaries) has to be the easier bumblebee to spot with her big black fluffy body and striking red tail.
+The red-tailed bumblebee, female, (Bombus lapidaries) has to be the easiest bumblebee to spot with her big black fluffy body and striking red tail.
 You may have seen her already this year on dandelions.
-She likes yellow flowers so I’m going to keep an eye out when the laburnum trees are drooping heavy with pea-like yellow flowers.
+She likes yellow flowers so I’m going to keep an eye out on the laburnum trees which this month will be drooping heavy with pea-like yellow flowers.